 Flooding is the most common and costly natural disaster in the United States, causing billions in economic losses each year.
 According to the National Flood Insurance Program (NFIP), 90 percent of all natural disasters in the United States involve flooding.

 There is no coverage for flooding in standard homeowners or renters policies or in most commercial property insurance policies.
 Coverage is available in a separate policy from the National Flood Insurance Program (NFIP) and from a few private insurers.
-Despite efforts to publicize this, many people exposed to the risk of floods still fail to purchase flood insurance.

 The National Flood Insurance Program: Before Congress passed the National Flood Insurance Act in 1968, the national response to flood disasters had been to build dams, levees and other structures to hold back flood waters, a policy that may have encouraged building in flood zones.

 The National Flood Insurance Act created the National Flood Insurance Program (NFIP), which was designed to stem the rising cost of taxpayer funded relief for flood victims and the increasing amount of damage caused by floods.
 The NFIP has three components: to provide flood insurance, floodplain management and flood hazard mapping.
 Federal flood insurance is only available where local governments have adopted adequate floodplain management regulations for their floodplain areas as set out by NFIP.
 More than 20,000 communities across the country participate in the program.
 NFIP coverage is also available outside of the high-hazard areas.